goldenmeanie/templates-and-patterns/README.md

 Templates or other docs I might want to easily share

 ## Parliamentary Debate Notes
 Let's me get a round on [one legal size page](parliamentary-debate-notes.pdf) if I'm terse.
-This is working for me with RIFL structure
+This is working for me with the [RI Forensic League](https://www.youtube.com/watch?v=DNjW5ACKthw) (youtube) structure